-- The "property rich" test will require 75% or more of the value of the asset disposed of to derive from UK land.
-The test will be made on the gross-asset value of the entity, so not including liabilities such as loan finance.
-It will take market value at the point of disposal.
-It will be necessary to trace value if a group of companies are involved. - The 25% "ownership test" will look at the proportion of interest a non-resident (and related parties) have in a property rich entity at the point of disposal, and include a 2 year look back rule. - The amount of the gain or loss will be calculated on the basis of the interest being disposed of in the transaction.
-The normal rules for disposal of shares or other interests will apply as appropriate, including those aimed at preventing depreciatory transactions and similar anti-abuse rules. - A new exemption has been introduced to the indirect charge where the real estate in an entity being disposed of is all or substantially all used for trading purposes (e.g. a company that owns and operates a hotel). - Rebasing of shares for the purposes of the tax calculation will apply as at April 2019.
-It will be possible to elect to apply historic base cost if higher than the April 2019 value but not so as to generate a tax loss. - The UK Government consultation acknowledges that, following the expansion in the UK's "substantial shareholding exemption" ("SSE") from 1 April 2017, it may be possible for the SSE to apply, subject to strict conditions, to disposals of property rich companies or groups of companies by "qualifying institutional investors" (e.g. certain pension schemes, life assurance businesses, sovereign wealth funds, charities, investment trusts, authorised investment funds and exempt unauthorised unit trusts). - The Government acknowledges that certain of the UK's double tax treaties include a capital gains article which allocates taxing rights to the share-seller's jurisdiction on a disposal of shares, even if the shares disposed of are in a company which is "property rich".
-Subject to any future amendments, those treaties should continue to operate to shelter investor share-sellers resident in one of those jurisdictions from the new indirect charge on capital gains from UK land.
-Respondents to the consultation raised Luxembourg as a treaty jurisdiction which would override this charge.
-The Government has said it is in discussion with Luxembourg to get this changed. - However, in the meantime, this is subject to anti "tax treaty-shopping" avoidance provisions, and the UK Government has indicated that it will seek to deny the benefit of any such treaty if the main purpose, or one of the main purposes of implementing a structure was to be able to use it as a shield against the new indirect charge, where the obtaining of such tax advantage would be contrary to the object and purpose of the relevant double tax treaty.
-As an "anti-forestalling" measure, this rule was imposed with effect from 22 November 2017.
+- The amount of the gain or loss will be calculated on the basis of the interest being disposed of in the transaction.
+The normal rules for disposal of shares or other interests will apply as appropriate, including those aimed at preventing depreciatory transactions and similar anti-abuse rules. - Rebasing of shares for the purposes of the tax calculation will apply as at April 2019. - The UK Government consultation acknowledges that, following the expansion in the UK's "substantial shareholding exemption" ("SSE") from 1 April 2017, it may be possible for the SSE to apply, subject to strict conditions, to disposals of property rich companies or groups of companies by "qualifying institutional investors" (e.g. certain pension schemes, life assurance businesses, sovereign wealth funds, charities, investment trusts, authorised investment funds and exempt unauthorised unit trusts). - The Government acknowledges that certain of the UK's double tax treaties include a capital gains article which allocates taxing rights to the share-seller's jurisdiction on a disposal of shares, even if the shares disposed of are in a company which is "property rich".
+Subject to any future amendments, those treaties should continue to operate to shelter investor share-sellers resident in one of those jurisdictions from the new indirect charge on capital gains from UK land. - However, this is subject to anti "tax treaty-shopping" avoidance provisions, and the UK Government has indicated that it will seek to deny the benefit of any such treaty if the main purpose, or one of the main purposes of implementing a structure was to be able to use it as a shield against the new indirect charge, where the obtaining of such tax advantage would be contrary to the object and purpose of the relevant double tax treaty.
+As an "anti-forestalling" measure, this rule will be imposed with effect from 22 November 2017.